naser/LTTng-enabled-PHP/README.md

 ./trace-stop
 ```

-A sample output of what you would get from tracing your script is shown in
+A sample output of what you would get from tracing your script is shown in the following image:
 ![Image](sample_output_trace.png)